Before going any further, here’s a picture of my hiking group and their names for future reference.

 The trail itself was very impressive in places, often carved right into the side of the mountain which made for some treacherous bit exhilarating hiking.
 One wrong step off the 3 foot wide path and you’d be down the mountain.

 We climbed and climbed some more until we finally got to around 7500 feet and encountered our first snow.
 It wasn’t much but we had to be very careful crossing since the snow was slushy and slippery.
-And a fall would mean sliding down the snow chute for thousands of feet.
+And a fall would mean sliding down the snow chute hundreds of feet.

 It was great getting to have our first snow experience so early on in the hike.
 We knew the Sierras were going to be incredibly difficult this year with the high snow levels so this was great practice.
 As we climbed more we only saw more and more snow.
 When we got to our last 4 miles, the entire trail was covered in a thick blanket of snow.